-2. Cases of emergency caused by an oak tree being in a hazardous or dangerous condition, or being irretrievably damaged or destroyed through flood, fire, wind, or lightning, as determined after visual inspection by a licensed forester with the Fire Department, Forestry Division (Fire Department).
-A Latent Hazard Oak Tree or an Urgent Hazard Oak Tree, pursuant to Subsection C.
+2. Cases of emergency caused by an oak tree being in a hazardous or dangerous condition through structural weakness, insect damage or decay, or being irretrievably damaged or destroyed through flood, fire, wind, or lightning, as determined after visual inspection by a licensed the County Fforester. with the Fire Department, Forestry Division (Fire Department).
+Following this determination, the County Forester shall issue an Oak Tree Permit Exemption that will be filed with Regional Planning and expire in 90 days.
+Upon expiration, the tree must be re-inspected by the County Forester for a new Oak Tree Permit Exemption to be issued.